Wound Management: A Practical Guide

 Purpose of Program

-The purpose of this interprofessional foundational program is to educate nurses and other health professionals about best-practice wound management.
-It is also intended to provide practitioners with up-to-date information, tools, resources and strategies relating to wound care that can be immediately implemented in the healthcare setting.
+The purpose of this program is to provide health professionals with up-to-date information, tools and strategies for evidenced wound care that result in best patient outcomes.

 At the conclusion of this program it is expected that the participants will be able to:

-- Correlate knowledge of the aetiology of common chronic wounds and related pathophysiology with factors that impact on healing
+- Correlate knowledge of the aetiology of wounds and related pathophysiology with factors that impact on healing to improve patient outcomes

-- Determine a systematic approach for assessing and managing a wound to optimise healing
+- Use a systematic approach for assessing a patient and their wound to guide appropriate care

 Set a reminder email for this event